-As we’ll discuss later, the medium can play a role in this perception (an email probably isn’t going to cut it), but in this case it’s less important than the overall impression you’re trying to make.
+As we’ll discuss later, the medium can play a role in this perception (an email might not be your best choice, but then again, maybe it is), but in this case it’s less important than the overall impression you’re trying to make.
 Whether you want to generate optimism, provide motivation, foster curiosity, or alert your employees to impending change, you’ll imprint a lasting memory when your messages carry the weight of real emotion.

-Explanations about the links between your company’s purpose, its strategy, and the plans for its successful execution must be expressed repeatedly in order to fully sink in, instill belief, and cement lasting change.
-Such messages of reinforcement can be presented through a variety of tactics, channels, and experiences.
-Ultimately, their purpose is to immerse employees in important content and teach them how to connect their roles to an overall strategy.
+Ultimately, their goal is to immerse employees in important content and teach them how to connect their roles to an overall strategy.
 Integrating these messages with your training and HR initiatives will allow you to connect them with employee development and performance metrics.
-As we’ll talk about when we discuss the purpose of showing appreciation (see point #7), it’s important to recognize and reward individuals and teams who find smart solutions that jumpstart positive change.

 5. Make the Medium the Message

 As we noted above, there are times when the delivery method of a message is just as important as the content itself.
-We've all seen how the ways people communicate have changed tremendously in the past 5–10 years; but still, most corporate communication lags well behind how we communicate in our free time.
+We've all seen how the ways people communicate have changed dramatically in the last 20 years.
+Still, most corporate communication lags well behind how we communicate in our free time.
 Think about how familiar formats such as social media, networking, blogs, and game-playing can serve to spread your company’s messages.
 And don’t overlook the obvious.

 6. Be Clear

 But it’s more than a matter of words.
-By making concrete business decisions that are clearly in line with a corporate purpose that’s understood by all, you can show your people that their company puts its money where its mouth is, backing up words with real actions.
+By making concrete business decisions that are clearly in line with a corporate purpose that’s understood by all, you can show your people that their company puts its money where its mouth is, backing up its words with real actions.